-If you decide to go this whole-enchilada route, consider the SimpliSafe home security system, which PC Magazine considers the best DIY option because the hardware is affordable and the system easy to install.
+If you decide to go this whole-enchilada route, consider the SimpliSafe home security system, which is a great option because the hardware is affordable and the system is easy to install.
 SimpliSafe also offers reasonably priced, no-contract-required monitoring.
 Alerts go to the security team and someone gives you a call.
 If you don’t respond and identify yourself promptly and properly, they will call the police or fire department.

 Most insurers offer a break on the price of your homeowners insurance if you have a monitored security system.
 This can save you 10% to 20%, which will offset the cost of the monitoring.